What causes the magnetic curvature drift?: Mirror effect

 Because $v^2_\kappa$ and $v^2_\tau$ are generally not zero, the $G_{\kappa \kappa}$ and $G_{\tau \tau}$ terms in Eq.~(\ref{eq:large-angle-parallel-moment-change}) systematically change the projection of the momentum along the field direction.
 This is the origin of the mirroring of a particle in a magnetic bottle, which is a kinematic effect due to field rotation: it is not caused by an actual force.
-The instantaneous Lorentz force does, however, have a component along the direction of the \textit{orbit-averaged} magnetic field vector.
+The instantaneous Lorentz force varies as a result.
+Its orbit average does, however, have a component along the direction of the \textit{orbit-averaged} magnetic field vector.
 The mean field direction is often what is meant by the `parallel' direction.
-Average Eq.~(\ref{eq:large-angle-parallel-moment-change}) over one gyroperiod: normally, the only nonzero terms are the ones with $v^2_\kappa$ and $v^2_\tau$:
+At leading order the perpendicular motion is gyrotropic, $v_\kappa = v_\perp\cos(\Omega_0 t + \phi_0)$ and $v_\tau = -v_\perp\sin(\Omega_0 t + \phi_0)$, so